MACE-OFF: Transferable Short Range Machine Learning Force Fields for Organic Molecules: Acknowledgements

 \section{Acknowledgements}

 DPK acknowledges support from AstraZeneca and the EPSRC.
 DJC and JH acknowledge support from a UKRI Future Leaders Fellowship (grant MR/T019654/1).
-V.K. acknowledges support from the Ernest Oppenheimer Early Career Fellowship and the Sydney Harvey Junior Research Fellowship, Churchill College, University of Cambridge.
-W.C.W. acknowledges support from the EPSRC (Grant EP/V062654/1).
+V.K. acknowledges support from the Ernest Oppenheimer Early Career Fellowship, the Sydney Harvey Junior Research Fellowship, Churchill College, University of Cambridge, and UCL's startup funds.
+W.C.W. acknowledges support from the EPSRC (Grant EP/V062654/1), as well as an engagement from the Virtual Institute for Scientific Software at Georgia Tech, funded by Schmidt Sciences.
+In particular, Ketan Bhardwaj and Dave Brownwell of the Georgia Tech Scientific Software Engineering Center contributed to the Kokkos-based MACE evaluator.
 JHM acknowledges support from an AstraZeneca Non-Clinical PhD studentship, and thanks Prof. Ola Engkvist, Dr Marco Kl\"ahn and Dr Graeme Robb from AstraZeneca for their helpful discussions and supervision.
 The authors also thank Christoph Schran for providing the carved water cluster geometries.
 We also thank Dr Peter Eastman and Dr Stephen Farr for their help implementing the MACE-OpenMM interface.
-We are grateful for computational support from the Swiss National Supercomputing Centre under project s1209, the UK national high-performance computing service, ARCHER2, for which access was obtained via the UKCP consortium and the EPSRC grant ref EP/P022561/1, and the Cambridge Service for Data Driven Discovery (CSD3).

-We used computational resources of the UK HPC service ARCHER2 via the UKCP consortium and funded by EPSRC grant EP/P022596/1.
-This work was also performed using resources provided by the Cambridge Service for Data Driven Discovery (CSD3).
-Access to CSD3 was also obtained through a University of Cambridge EPSRC Core Equipment Award (EP/X034712/1).
-The Rocket High Performance Computing service at Newcastle University was also used.
+We are grateful for computational support from the Swiss National Supercomputing Centre under project s1209, UCL Myriad High Performance Computing Facility, the Rocket High Performance Computing service at Newcastle University, the UK national high-performance computing service, ARCHER2, for which access was obtained via the UKCP consortium and EPSRC grant EP/P022561/1, the Cambridge Service for Data Driven Discovery (CSD3), obtained through a University of Cambridge EPSRC Core Equipment Award (EP/X034712/1), and Ångström AI.